nameless-and-blameless/TAG/reports/Action-Then-Prayers.md

 Dear Beloved Church Family,

 We come to you with a heavy heart and a grave concern.
-Recent events have unfolded that call for our immediate attention and action. **Hurricane Annie ripped the ceiling off a church and killed everyone inside.** Here is a list of churches that have suffered devastating attacks:
+Recent events have unfolded that call for our immediate attention and action. **Hurricane Annie (Annie Jacobsen) ripped the ceiling off a church and killed everyone inside.** Here is a list of churches that have suffered devastating attacks:

 1. **Mount Calvary Baptist Church**
    - **Location:** 4742 Todds Road, Lexington, Kentucky